doetlingerlukas/parallel-systems/assignment09/readme.md

 ## Exercise 1

-This exercise is about a parallel implementation of the n-queens problem.
+This exercise is about the n-queen problem.
+Goal is to provide a sequential and a parallelized version with OpenMP, do some benchmarks and think of additional optimizations.

+### Sequential version

+We implemented the n-queens problem with a technique called backtracking.
+Backtracking algorithms compute solutions by taking previous steps into account.
+The idea is to place a queen on the board, and then search for the next valid position for the next queen.

+We also implemented a naive brute force algorithm for comparison, which does not only compute valid solutions, but instead, generates all possibilites.
+Afterwards we only print the subset valid solutions.

-### Parallel approach
+### Parallel version

 Since this is a classic backtracking algorithm we can't just use `omp parallel for` and call it a day.
 Therefore we used the following OpenMP constructs: